Coronavirus means that no one's talking about Brexit any more - KTVZ

 By the end of the month, Matt Hancock said, the country would aim to perform 100,000 tests a day, a tenfold increase from the end of March.

-That’s still nowhere near Germany’s stellar performance of 500,000 tests a day, but the announcement had the desired effect — the next day’s headlines were a lot more favorable and Hancock took the helm of the daily Downing Street briefing for the second day in a row on Friday.
+That would be even more than Germany’s current stellar performance of 50,000 tests a day.
+The announcement had the desired effect — the next day’s headlines were a lot more favorable and Hancock took the helm of the daily Downing Street briefing for the second day in a row on Friday.

 But the question of why the UK fell so far behind on testing — even as the World Health Organization urged countries to “test, test, test” — refuses to go away.
 Hancock tried to explain away the criticism by attributing it to the UK’s historically small diagnostics industry.
 But critics believe that something else had been driving the UK’s apparent lack of enthusiasm for the practice.

-Note: This story has been updated to correct the number of tests that Germany is carrying out.